trilitech/tezos-developer-docs/docs/tutorials/smart-contract/smartpy.md

 ---
-id: first-smart-contract-smartpy
 title: Deploy a smart contract with SmartPy
 authors: 'John Joubert, Sasha Aldrick, Tim McMackin'
-lastUpdated: 13th September 2023
+lastUpdated: 9th October 2023
 ---

 This tutorial covers using the Octez command-line client to deploy a smart contract to Tezos.
 The tutorial uses the SmartPy programming language, which is one of the languages that you can write Tezos smart contracts in.
 SmartPy has syntax similar to Python, but you don't need any experience with Python or SmartPy to do this tutorial.

-- If you are more familiar with OCaml, try [Deploy a smart contract with CameLIGO](/tutorials/deploy-your-first-smart-contract/ligo).
+- If you are more familiar with OCaml, try [Deploy a smart contract with CameLIGO](./cameligo).
-- If you are more familiar with JavaScript, try [Deploy a smart contract with jsLIGO](/tutorials/deploy-your-first-smart-contract/jsligo).
+- If you are more familiar with JavaScript, try [Deploy a smart contract with jsLIGO](./jsligo).
+- To learn the Archetype language, try [Deploy a smart contract with Archetype](./archetype).

 In this tutorial, you will learn how to: